zhangzhao156/CIE-GNN/README.md

 - Tennessee Eastman (TE) process simulation dataset
 - Three-phase Flow Facility (TFF) simulation dataset

+For your convenience, we provide the simplified version of CIE-GNN.
 The complete codes will come soon.